mockingbirdnyc/wp-local-docker/readme.md

 MailCatcher runs a simple local SMTP server which catches any message sent to it, and displays it in it's built-in web interface.
 All emails sent by WordPress will be intercepted by MailCatcher.
 To view emails in the MailCatcher web interface, navigate to `http://localhost:1080` in your web browser of choice.

+## Gotchas

+You will need to potentially switch between local mysql and the aws version.

+Make sure you have pulled the latest from the wordpress submodule.

 ## Credits

 This project is our own flavor of an environment created by John Bloch.

-you will need to potentially switch between local mysql and the aws version

-make sure you have pulled the latest from the wordpress submodule